Previous Page Next Page

 Strange Tales (1951 series) #110 Review by (May 12, 2017)

-Review: Doctor Strange is one of the most iconic Marvel characters.
-This short story is his humble debut.
-While his appearance by artist Steve Ditko is by no means outstanding, writer Stan Lee lays down the foundation of this character flawlessly, introducing key aspects that define Doctor Strange to this day: The Eye of Agamotto amulet, the Greenwich Village mansion, Wong the servant, the Ancient One master, and the mystic form.
+While his visual portrayal by artist Steve Ditko is not yet distinctive, writer Stan Lee lays the groundwork for the character with remarkable precision, introducing foundational elements that continue to define Doctor Strange: the Eye of Agamotto amulet, the Greenwich Village mansion, Wong the servant, the Ancient One as his master, and the mystic persona.

-This first story does not explain readers how Strange got his powers.
-Instead, readers are bluntly introduced to this powerful man, who they learn, will someday replace the Ancient One, an old Asian monk, his master, in “fighting the forces of darkness and evil.”
-It also gives form to bad dreams using an entity simply called Nightmare.
+This story does not explain how Doctor Strange acquired his powers.
+Instead, readers are abruptly introduced to a powerful figure who, we learn, is destined to succeed the Ancient One, an elderly Asian monk, in “fighting the forces of darkness and evil.”
+The tale also introduces the concept of nightmares as supernatural threats, embodied by an entity simply named Nightmare.

-The stage is set for a myriad of stories related to the supernatural to follow.
-And the reader is now most likely, hooked.
+The stage is set for a multitude of supernatural adventures to follow—and the reader is, most likely, hooked.

 Thor